gpdowney/lightweightLSAT/docs/donate.md

 Buy me some [$5 coffees :coffee:][coffee]{:target="_blank"} or [$25 pizzas :pizza:][pizza]{:target="_blank"} to show your love for the site!

-## You're a patron, not a customer
+## Consider yourself a patron, not a customer

+Customers buy things they want.
+But you don't have to buy this.
+It's free.

-Patrons support projects that benefit their community.
+Patrons, in contrast, support projects that benefit their community.

 Your donation will help to keep this guide free for everyone, forever.
 Or at least until the LSAT hopefully, finally becomes irrelevant.